KOLLIJAYANTHESWAR/KOLLIJAYANTHESWAR/README.md

 ---

 ### 🚀 Mission Log
 I am a **Systems Architect** focused on the intersection of robust backend logic and elastic cloud infrastructure.
-I build platforms that don't just work—they scale.
+I build platforms that don't just work they scale.

-* 🔭 **Current Project:** [**MediVault**](https://github.com/KOLLIJAYANTHESWAR/MediVault) — A cloud-native sanctuary for medical data.
+* 🔭 **Current Project:** [**MediVault**](https://github.com/KOLLIJAYANTHESWAR/MediVault) —> A cloud-native sanctuary for medical data.
 * ⚡ **Tech Philosophy:** Scalability is not an afterthought; it's a foundation.
 * 🌱 **Currently Mastering:** Kubernetes Operators and Service Mesh (Istio).